Asphocarp/Unitodo/RAW.md

 ---

+- [x] 2@@ApcTI make dev-run easier: no need to start both backend and frontend separately (maybe let rust be part of node.js to avoid port-conflict and be simpler)
 - [x] 1@@ApYk0 add search via `/`
 - [x] 2@AoVsq@@ApW8A make this repo public
 - [x] 1 do not scroll twice (when 5j too low)